oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       <copy>EXEC DBMS_CLOUD_MACADM.ENABLE_DATABASE_VAULT;</copy>
       ````

-      **Note:** This command is specific to ADB-S. Please refer to the Database Vault documentation for the specific commands for ADB-D, Exadata, ExaCS, ExaCC, and on-premises implementations of Oracle Database Vault.
+      **Note:** This version of the command is specific to ADB-S. Please refer to the [Database Vault Administrator's Guide](https://docs.oracle.com/en/database/oracle/oracle-database/23/dvadm/) for the command used by ADB-D, Exadata, ExaCS, ExaCC, and on-premises implementations of Oracle Database Vault.

 6. You must **restart** the database to complete the Database Vault enablement.